Royal Canadian Navy: 1968–present

 Some of the changes that had taken place during the unification of the forces began to be undone.
 In 1985, MARCOM received new black uniforms, differentiating them from the land-based forces.
 By 1990, the three senior naval officers of MARCOM had recreated the Naval Board.
-On 16 August 2011, the government restored the historic names of the Canadian Forces' three environmental commands: Maritime Command became the "Royal Canadian Navy", Air Command the "Royal Canadian Air Force," and Land Force Command the "Canadian Army."
+On 16 August 2011, the historic names of the Canadian Forces' three environmental commands were restored with Maritime Command renamed the "Royal Canadian Navy".

-As of August 2015, with the loss of area air defence and (temporarily) resupply capabilities, the RCN was then classified as a Rank 5 navy (offshore regional coastal defence) on the Todd-Lindberg navy classification system of naval strength, dropping from Rank 3 (multiregional power projection) in 2005.
+With the loss of area air defence and resupply capabilities by 2015, the RCN was classified as a Rank 5 navy (offshore regional coastal defence) on the Todd-Lindberg navy classification system of naval strength, dropping from Rank 3 (multiregional power projection) in 2005.
+Vice-Admiral Angus Topshee, the commander of the RCN, indicated in 2023, the "effective strength" of the regular force was considerably lower with numerous naval trades having shortages in trained strength of more than 20 per cent.
+In late 2025, Topshee stated that the Navy's personnel problem had not been solved and remained dire, while the Auditor General of Canada reported deeper systemic problems with Canadian military recruitment.